 - There is a risk that over time, the balance of dependence will become lopsided.

-The last point is particularly pertinent if it’s your company which becomes more dependent on the supplier.
+The last point is particularly pertinent if your company is the one with the dependency.
 For example, the supplier’s business may grow and take on more big customers, reducing the supplier’s dependence on your business.
 This introduces the risk of reduced service standards and perhaps even shortages or stock-outs.

 Multiple Suppliers: The Pros